rilldata/rill/docs/docs/manage/security.md

 ### Use wildcards to select all dimensions and measures

-When building field include policies, you can easily select all fields using `names: '*'`.
+When defining inclusion policies, you can easily and automatically select all columns by using `names: '*'` as a wildcard.
 For example:
 ```yaml
 security:
   access: true